theuni/bitcoin/README.md

 Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.

-If it is a simple/trivial/non-controversial change, then one of the Bitcoin development team members simply pulls it.
+If it is a simple/non-controversial change, then one of the Bitcoin development team members simply pulls it.
+In case the change is as trivial as fixing a typo in a comment, the pull request should be filed against [theuni's trivial branch](https://github.com/theuni/bitcoin/tree/trivial-next).

 If it is a *more complicated or potentially controversial* change, then the patch submitter will be asked to start a discussion (if they haven't already) on the